sumendar/sumendar.github.io/content/home/about.md

 I have Bachelor’s and master’s degrees with quantitative discipline in: Mathematics, Statistics, Computer science and computer application

-My specialties include but are not limited to: data cleaning, data analytics, data visualisation and machine learning.
+My specialties include but are not limited to: data cleansing, data manipulations, data analytics, data visualisation and machine learning.

 Please connect with me any of your data science and analytic needs so we can discuss how i can help you and your team.